 top of page

-Western scientific inquiry into its clinical benefits was pioneered in the 1800s, when cannabis was observed to demonstrate anti-seizure benefits in a clinical setting.
+Western scientific inquiry was pioneered in the 1800s, when cannabis was observed in a research setting.
 Since then, over 100 cannabinoids have been discovered and researched in labs and animal studies.
 The two most abundant cannabinoids in most cannabis strains are tetrahydrocannabinol (THC) and cannabidiol (CBD), but minor cannabinoids like cannabigerol (CBG) and cannabinol (CBN) are gaining traction in the scientific literature.

-For 5 millennia, Cannabis sativa has been used throughout the world medically, recreationally, and spiritually.
+For 5 millennia, Cannabis sativa has been used throughout the world, recreationally, and spiritually.

-In the 1970s, CBD began to gain interest for its anti-seizure properties.
-Its success in clinical trials led to the formulation of some of the first synthetic cannabinoid drugs.
-Its effectiveness as epilepsy medicine has boosted CBD’s credibility in promoting health.
+In the 1970s, CBD began to gain interest for certain properties.
+Its research led to the formulation of some of the first synthetic cannabinoid drugs.
+However its effectiveness cannot be discussed in accordance with section 104.12(1) of the Cannabis Regulations, which pertains to health and cosmetic benefit claims.

-Clinical observation of different cannabinoid types and their potential for medicinal use is still a new area of research.
+Research of different cannabinoid types and their use is still a new area of study.
 Scientists still have many questions about the effect of cannabinoids and how exactly they work, especially alongside terpenes.

 Following its prohibition across North America in the 20th century, few cannabinoid drugs have entered the market.
-Limited understanding of the function of cannabinoids makes it difficult for medical professionals to formulate clinical products that mimic the full effects observed throughout our history with cannabis as medicine.
-Cannabinoid drugs are carefully processed or synthetic alternatives to natural flower, which can contain somewhat unpredictable phytochemical contents.
+A limited understanding of the function of cannabinoids makes it difficult for medical professionals to formulate clinical products that mimic the full effects observed throughout our history with cannabis.
+Cannabinoid drugs are carefully processed or synthetic alternatives to natural flowers, which can contain somewhat unpredictable phytochemical contents.

-The stability of medical cannabinoid drugs over full-spectrum products like cannabis flower is important for patients with chronic conditions, who need to be able to track their consumption and subsequent symptoms precisely.
+The stability of medical cannabinoid drugs over full-spectrum products like cannabis flower is important, especially for those who need to be able to track their consumption and subsequent symptoms precisely.

 Terpenes vs. cannabinoids